Agape Multidisciplinary Clinic

 Brown Bag Initiative (BBI)

-The Brown Bag Initiative was created with the purpose of preparing and distributing brown bags full of needed items and literature about local resources to the Dallas homeless population.
-We partner with social workers at the Dallas Police Department Crisis Intervention Unit to better serve the homeless population’s immediate needs as they begin the process of rehabilitation and assimilation into larger society.
+The Brown Bag Initiative is an organization created with the purpose of preparing and distributing brown bags full of helpful toiletries to the Dallas homeless population.
+Our goal is to serve the homeless population’s immediate needs as they begin the process of rehabilitation and assimilation into larger society.
+We collect toiletries in donation boxes throughout the year, and donate assembled brown bags to Union Gospel Mission shelters.

 Dallas Children’s Advocacy Group (DCAG)